hbkworld/streaming-spec/axes.md

 }
 ~~~~

-Data block will contain a absolute time stamp followed by 795 (15 * 52) uint32.
+Data block will contain a absolute time stamp followed by 15 histrograms

+- 50 uint32 for the 50 counters,
+- 1 uint32 for the higher than counter
+- 1 uint32 for the lower than counter
+- no total counter

 ### Run up

-This is an array of structs containing a spectra and a frequency
+This is an array of 15 structs containing a spectra and a frequency

 ~~~~ {.javascript}
 {